mauhdz/Python-survey-exercise/README.md

 Customer satisfaction survey exercise.
-First Python program./ The program reads questions from a txt file/
+First Python program./ This simple program deals with writing and reading files, arrays and the display of data/ The program reads questions from a txt file/
 The questions show to the customer one by one with different satisfation levels/ The survey results are stored in a txt file./